causes and processes | galleries | data | resources

 Bruun Rule

 If sea level were to remain constant, the land-cliff-beach profile would shift horizontally landward as the cliff line recedes.
 Beach level at point A, the cliff foot at an earlier position, would drop for the later position.
 An example is shown at the page for Hollym, where the once buried Withernsea sewage outfall pipe became exposed.
-At Barmston, the seaward end of the outfall casing was undercut as beach profile level shifted landward.
+At Barmston, the seaward end of the outfall casing was undercut as the beach profile level shifted landward.

 On each rise in sea level, the overall profile is maintained but is lifted very slightly as it moves landward (scale in the figure is exaggerated for emphasis).
 At point B, beach level is higher in respect to datum and the sea reaches further up the cliff face while the relation between components remains the same (i.e. in equilibrium).
 Sediment to enable the rise in beach level comes from eroded cliff material.
-In its simplest form, the Bruun Rule proposes that the two quantities are equal.
+Presented in its simplest form, the Bruun Rule proposes that the two quantities are equal.

 In the case of the East Yorkshire coast, any effects of sea level rise on the beach profile at a particular location are tiny compared to those brought about by annual variation and sediment migration.
 For the coast as a whole, however, and over a time scale, some influence may be discernible.

-As seen in the Beach Contour Levels chart above, the spread of high beach is on the increase, and low beach on the decrease.
+As seen in the Beach Level Contours chart above, the spread of high beach is on the increase, and low beach on the decrease.
 This would indicate a small rise in beach level commensurate with sea level rise, as suggested by the Bruun Rule.
 (Eventually, since Ordnance Datum is a fixed level, the minimum and maximum parameters for deciding high and low beach will need to be revised.)

 Also depicted above, the average annual rate of cliff loss over the same period remains little changed.
-Theoretically, sea contact with the land is made fractionally higher up the cliff but, as the water is no deeper at the cliff base because of a corresponding rise in beach contour level, this itself has little direct impact on the rate of recession.
+Theoretically, sea contact with the land is made fractionally higher up the cliff but, as the water is no deeper at the cliff base because of a corresponding rise in beach level, this itself has little direct impact on the rate of recession.

 On the other hand, there is an increased threat of overtopping and flooding in lower lying areas when sea levels rise.
 It may be argued, too, that a higher mean level across the North Sea basin could have implications for factors such as wave characteristics, and storm energy.
 These would contribute to coastal erosion.